handshake-enthusiast/github_pages_template/README.md

-This is my website on a free .githubpage domain.
+This is my website on a free .git domain.
 Get yours on [https://git.domains](https://git.domains)